Santa Clara Island (San Sebastián)

-Santa Clara Island (Spanish: Isla de Santa Clara; Basque: Santa Klara uhartea) is an island located in San Sebastián, Spain, in the middle of the bay of Donostia.
+Santa Clara Island (Isla de Santa Clara; Santa Klara uhartea) is an island located in San Sebastián, Spain, in the middle of the La Concha Bay.
 It is located between the two most important mountains of the city, Urgull and Igueldo.

 It measures 400 m across, and rises to a height of 48 m, with steep sides.
-The island has a small beach which only appears with low tide.
+The island has a small beach which only appears at low tide.
 There is a small bar and a small port.
 Despite the small size of the island, the beach has a lifeguard service because of its popularity in the summer.
-The concrete pier of Santa Clara is served by boat from Donostia, running once per hour during working hours depending on the season.
+The concrete pier of Santa Clara is served by boat from San Sebastián, running once per hour during working hours depending on the season.
 The island has an uninhabited lighthouse.